 If you are in a rural area or in the outer suburbs sometimes it can be difficult or even impossible to find a ride at any time.

 This means that you may need to start searching for a ride extra early.

 If you need to be at the airport at 4:30am and it’s going to take you 30 minutes to get there, then you probably want to request an Uber no later than 3:15am.

 That would be giving yourself no less than 45 minutes for a driver to be located and make their way over to your location.

 That might sound crazy but I’ve been in instances where it has taken a driver over 30 minutes to get to my location.

-Going with this approach might mean arriving at the airport super early but at least you’ll be there on time.
+Going with this approach might mean arriving at the airport super early and looking for things to do but at least you’ll be there on time.